 - Lazy eyes and twitches can be treated with Botox as the cause of the laziness is a weakening of the muscles that keep the eye in position.

 - Neurological conditions, including cerebral palsy can cause your muscles to contract; Botox injections have been used in order to help these muscles relax.

 - Hyperhidrosis is a condition that causes excess sweating.
 Botox is now commonly used to treat this inconvenient ailment.

 - Chronic migraines are now being treated with Botox injections to help reduce their severity and frequency.

 - Botox can be used to help balance an overactive bladder and has been successful in reducing urinary incontinence.

-Here at the Berkeley Clinic we are committed to offering the highest quality treatment when it comes to Botox and other facial aesthetics.
+Here at The Berkeley Clinic, we are committed to offering the highest quality treatment when it comes to Botox and other facial aesthetics.
 Each expert practitioner we employ assures that you will be in safe hands and provides you with a relaxing environment in an approved medical space.

 Tags: botox for hyperhidrosis, botox for migraines, botox injections for migraines, botox treatment, excessive sweating, excessive underarm sweating, hyperhidrosis cure, hyperhidrosis surgery, underarm botox